constellationcolon/essayer/_zettel/202101200401-animals-farmed.md

 capitalist humans they had rebelled against in the first place.

 The metaphor cuts deep.
 Possibly deeper than Orwell himself first intended.
-For to look directly at the graphic inhumanity of modern farming [{% cite modern-farming-dont %}] is, disconcertingly, but to look into a mirror of our own lives.
+For to look directly at the [graphic inhumanity of modern farming][modern-farming-dont] is, disconcertingly, but to look into a mirror of our own lives.

 From the inimitable Radiohead: [{% cite fitter-happier %}]
 <verse>